Avannaa: Local occupations

 Seal hunting is the most important source of income for a large part of the population, and this is why the settlements here are different from those in the rest of Greenland.
 There are many settlements in the region, and the way of life is different from the one in busier Greenlandic towns.
 During the winter, when the fjords freeze over, the dog sled is a commonly used means of transport for the fishermen and hunters.

 Wildlife

 Land animals are limited to small mammals such as foxes or hares, but air and sea life are plentiful.
-There are many species of gull, and large numbers of fulmars are often seen close to towns where they make use of waste products from the fish factories.
+There are many species of gull; further, large numbers of fulmars are often seen close to towns, where they make use of waste products from the fish factories.
 Prawns, which are among Greenland's top exports, are the reason for many large trawlers and smaller fishing vessels which ply the waters of North Greenland.
 Also commonly seen is the gigantic fin whale.